Bees Class - Greek History Visit

 Intent:

 It is our aim to help develop and nourish children to become great historians.
-Wadworth Primary School follows Curriculum Maestro, which is designed to ensure children leave primary school with an understanding of the past which paves the way for their future.
+Wadworth Primary School have devised it's own curriculum linked to the National Curriculum, local historical interests and topics to engage all learners at our school.
+Our History curriculum is designed to ensure children leave primary school with an understanding of the past which paves the way for their future.
 We take our children on a journey through time to give them broad chronological and coherent knowledge of history; where all time periods fit in and how they relate to each other.
 Through our History lessons, pupils develop their ability to ask perceptive questions, think critically, analyse evidence, examine arguments, develop judgement and understand differing perspectives.
 Throughout their journey through history, pupils will gain a wide breadth of knowledge of people, places and significant events through time, preparing them for the next step in their historical learning.

 Our core values provide a platform on which we have built our curriculum offer at Wadworth Primary School.
 Our History curriculum is underpinned by our core values in the following ways: